SantiagoMercurio/Flutter-project-to-Firebase/README.md

-Absolutely!
-Here’s a step-by-step guide you can copy and paste into your GitHub README to help others connect a Flutter project to Firebase using the latest best practices:

----

 ## 🚀 How to Connect Flutter to Firebase

 This guide will help you set up Firebase in your Flutter project for both Android and iOS.